imagineLife/big-site/content/mongo/data-modeling/relationships.md

 ### Embedding

+Embedding is often compared against "linking" data, as a rdbms does.
+Embedding...

-- fields at the same level
+- puts fields at the same level
-- groups of docs inside doc
+- puts groups of docs inside of a parent doc

+#### Choosing Embedding over Linking

+To choose to embed over linking documents, a few questions will be helpful to consider, as their answers can give insight in to the choice to embed over linking:

+- **How often does the "related" data get accessed?**
+  - the more often the "related" data gets access, the more value the query will serve by having documents embedded
+    - if a "book" document contains embedded "summary" data, and the summary is queried often, then the embedded "summary" doc will be directly available through the book doc
+    - if a "book"

 ### Referencing